On the page:

 ThinkGP online education

-The below six-hour online learning module (or three x 2 hour modules) on ThinkGP will guide GPs through the epidemiology of skin cancers in Australia, skin cancer prevention, UV, vitamin D awareness, along with the diagnosis and management of skin cancers.
+ThinkGP RACGP and ACRRM accredited six-hour advanced course guides GPs through the epidemiology of skin cancers in Australia, skin cancer prevention, UV, vitamin D awareness, and the diagnosis and management of skin cancers.

 Access ThinkGP